LinHong-HIT/USOD10K/README.md

 ### Our source code will released soon. !!!!

 ## USOD10K dataset
-USOD10K is the first large-scale dataset for Underwater Salient Object Detection (USOD).
+[USOD10K](https://pan.baidu.com/s/1XVX_3bbzLwqVjuXFp8HnIw) fetch code: [7n7b]  is the first large-scale dataset for Underwater Salient Object Detection (USOD).
 It is free for academic research, not for any commercial purposes.

 Its folder looks like this: